-A. Objectives.
-Residential units shall be located and arranged in a way that advances the open space and resource conservation objectives of this bylaw, i.e. to protect: views from roads and other publicly accessible points; farmland; wildlife habitat; large intact forest areas; hilltops and steep slopes; ponds, wetlands and groundwater resources; and other sensitive environmental resources.

-B. Monumentation.
-Monumentation of a type consistent with the use of the open space, and approved by the Planning Board, shall clearly delineate the boundaries of the protected open space in a manner that facilitates monitoring and enforcement.
+- (1) Objectives.
+Residential units shall be located and arranged in a way that advances the open space and resource conservation objectives of this bylaw, i.e., to protect: views from roads and other publicly accessible points; farmland; wildlife habitat; large intact forest areas; hilltops and steep slopes; ponds, wetlands and groundwater resources; and other sensitive environmental resources.
+[Amended 4-25-2023 ATM by Art.
+23] - (2) Monumentation.
+Monumentation of a type consistent with the use of the open space, and approved by the Planning Board, shall clearly delineate the boundaries of the protected open space in a manner that facilitates monitoring and enforcement. - (3) Area.

-C. Area.
 There is no required minimum lot size for zoning purposes.
-The limiting factors on lot size and placement for each single family structure or specially permitted duplex in an Open Space Subdivision are the need for 1) adequate water supply and sewage disposal for each residential unit, 2) protection of the quality and quantity of current and future groundwater resources on abutting properties, 3) prevention of negative impacts on wetlands on or near the subdivision, and compliance with the other provisions of this bylaw.
+The limiting factors on lot size and placement for each single-family structure or specially permitted duplex in an open space subdivision are the need for 1) adequate water supply and sewage disposal for each residential unit, 2) protection of the quality and quantity of current and future groundwater resources on abutting properties, 3) prevention of negative impacts on wetlands on or near the subdivision, and compliance with the other provisions of this bylaw. - (4) Infrastructure.

-D. Infrastructure.
 Board of Health regulations regarding water supply protection and the disposal of wastewater, and Conservation Commission regulations regarding wetland protection, shall apply.
 Protection of clean water resources will be a primary factor in Planning Board decisions regarding placement of residential units and overall subdivision design.
 For any proposed subdivision design, in particular layouts that may require clustered or shared septic systems, the Planning Board shall forward concept sketches and/or preliminary plans to the Conservation Commission and Board of Health for comment.
-Clustered or shared septic systems are likely to require setbacks greater than standard single family systems to prevent negative impacts on wetlands, drinking water wells and groundwater, or environmental resiliency, and therefore may require specific analyses to help determine such setbacks, and subsequent monitoring to determine their effectiveness.

-E. Frontage and vehicular access.
-Open Space Subdivision lots have no numerical requirement for lot frontage.
-Any Open Space Subdivision lot must have functional vehicular access only to the internal subdivision road.
+Clustered or shared septic systems are likely to require setbacks greater than standard single-family systems to prevent negative impacts on wetlands, drinking water wells and groundwater, or environmental resiliency, and therefore may require specific analyses to help determine such setbacks, and subsequent monitoring to determine their effectiveness. - (5) Frontage and vehicular access.
+Open space subdivision lots have no numerical requirement for lot frontage.
+Any open space subdivision lot must have functional vehicular access only to the internal subdivision road.
 Vehicular access via a common driveway to an internal subdivision road (but not to an existing road) may be approved by special permit.

-Open Space Subdivision lots that have frontage on an existing public road must maintain a wooded or appropriately vegetated buffer zone between the existing road Right of Way and the subdivision buildings, of sufficient length and depth to visually screen the buildings on that lot and preserve the scenic quality of the road.
+Open space subdivision lots that have frontage on an existing public road must maintain a wooded or appropriately vegetated buffer zone between the existing road right-of-way and the subdivision buildings, of sufficient length and depth to visually screen the buildings on that lot and preserve the scenic quality of the road.
+[Amended 5-15-2021 ATM by Art.
+14; 4-25-2023 ATM by Art.
+23] - (6) Setbacks.

-F. Setbacks.
 The minimum setback of any building from an existing public road shall be 100 feet.
-The minimum setback of any building from an internal Open Space Subdivision road shall be 30 feet.
-The minimum setback of any building from the property line of an abutting property not part of the Open Space Subdivision shall be 60 feet.
-The minimum distance between residential buildings within the Open Space Subdivision shall be 30 feet.
-The minimum distance between an Open Space Subdivision residential building and an abutter's residential building shall be 100 feet.
-Accessory sheds as defined in Zoning Bylaw section 4.1.1 shall be allowed, provided that they are at least 10ft. from the adjacent internal subdivision lot line, and set back from the lot lines of abutting non-subdivision properties as specified in 4.1.1.
+The minimum setback of any building from an internal open space subdivision road shall be 30 feet.
+The minimum setback of any building from the property line of an abutting property not part of the open space subdivision shall be 60 feet.
+The minimum distance between residential buildings within the open space subdivision shall be 30 feet.
+The minimum distance between an open space subdivision residential building and an abutter's residential building shall be 100 feet.
+Accessory sheds as defined in Zoning Bylaw § 240-4.1A shall be allowed, provided that they are at least 10 feet from the adjacent internal subdivision lot line, and set back from the lot lines of abutting nonsubdivision properties as specified in § 240-4.1A.
+[Amended 4-25-2023 ATM by Art.
+23]

-4.5.7 Open Space Requirements:
+G. Open space requirements:

+- (1) Minimum area.